Waztom/xchem-CAR/README.md

 ### <a name="TimetoLaunch"></a>Time to Launch

-- Open a new terminal that you can interact with. if the terminal is visible at the bottom of the screen click on the plus "create new integrated terminal" or use the keybord shortcut "**Ctrl+Shift+`**" button or use the adjacent "split terminal" (or "**Ctrl+Shift+5**") button to see the new terminal adjacent to the current terminal
+- Open a new terminal that you can interact with. if the terminal is visible at the bottom of the screen click on the plus "create new integrated terminal" or use the keyword shortcut "**Ctrl+Shift+`**" button or use the adjacent "split terminal" (or "**Ctrl+Shift+5**") button to see the new terminal adjacent to the current terminal
 - you should now be in the container running Debian Linux
 - in the new terminal type (Terminal 1):
   > `cd /code/.devcontainer/` <br>